 Massive biodiversity losses are ongoing and will continue if these products continue in nationwide use.
-North America is currently experiencing a loss of 3 billion birds since 1970, as well as a 40% decline in insect populations worldwide, both of which are partially attributable to synthetic pesticide use.
+North America is currently experiencing a loss of three billion birds since 1970.
+It is estimated that insect populations worldwide have declined 40%.
+Both declines are partially attributed to synthetic pesticide use.